PART 46: OUT OF TIME

 “Um, right, we’re on our way!”
 Lee assured him.

 “Oh no,” Chartreuse moaned.
-“I hope that Luci and Frank have devised a cunning plan.
+“I hope that Luci and Frank devised a more cunning plan.
 At this point, that may be all we’ve got left.”

 Luci nodded beside him, belatedly realizing she had a bit of soot on her face.
-As she attempted to wipe it off with her fingers, she only succeeded in smearing it even more.
-Whatever.
-“Okay, so I have the name Holly Rhodes,” she concluded.
-“As the only female domestic listed for exactly three years, beginning ten years ago, dismissed for no given reason.
-Think it’s enough?”
+Yet as she attempted to wipe it off with her fingers, she only succeeded in smearing it even more.
+She sighed.

 “Hopefully,” Frank said, eyeing her.

-“We’d better get to the hospital then,” she concluded.
-“To tell the others and deal with the Shady situation.”
+“We’d better get to the hospital then,” Luci concluded.
+“To tell the others and help them deal with the Shady situation.”
 She stood and started walking off, only to see Frank wasn’t following.
 “Something else?”

 He blinked.
 “No. Yes.
 Just, ah, thinking about what you must have gone through there to help Carrie and Julie out.
 Not only on that trip itself, but in dealing with a missing day for that long.”
 He cleared his throat.
 “You really are amazing, Luci.”